Selective licensing Click to get info

 What is a household?
 Click to get info

 A single household is made up of family members, a couple, two unrelated people sharing the same home or a single person.

 Unrelated adults that are not a couple or part of a family are treated as separate households.
 A house in multiple occupation (HMO) is a property that is occupied by people who do not form a single family household but are from multiple, separate households.

 - a family and a friend renting together

 - more than two students sharing a house

 - more than two professional friends sharing a flat

-- multiple casual workers each renting a separate room in a house and sharing
+- multiple casual workers each renting a separate room in a house

 The households must all share amenities such as kitchens and bathrooms.